-For veterans looking to get their foot in the door at a mega-tech company such as Google, there are a lot of hurdles to jump: education and certifications, then fighting upstream to get noticed, land an interview and, finally, navigating the interview itself.
+For veterans looking to get their foot in the door at a mega-tech company such as Google, there are a lot of hurdles to jump: education and certifications, then fighting upstream to get noticed, land an interview and, finally, navigate the interview itself.

-In fact, Google's global staffing lead and senior recruiter Lisa Stern Haynes said in a CNBC interview that, out of millions of applications, Google hires only 0.2%.
+In fact, Google's global staffing lead and senior recruiter, Lisa Stern Haynes, said in a CNBC interview that, out of millions of applications, Google hires only 0.2%.

 But did you know tech companies are notorious for their challenging and tricky interviews?
 It's for good reason: These firms attract the best of the best and, some say, offer ample perks and compensation in return for your hard-earned talent.